YNU-L/CCDLD/README.md

 3. For the top 5 diseases prediction task.

-In run_preprocess.py, change disease code '428' to other disease code, and rebuild dataset.
+In run_preprocess.py, change disease code '428' to other disease code, and rebuild the dataset.